Circumcelliones

 The Stoics were not abolitionists; they were not looking for political reform of the slavery system, rather, they sought to solve the problem, of how can our minds remain free while our bodies are under the control of others.
 A recondite moral problem perhaps, but not one which proceeds from the premise that slavery is entirely unproblematical morally.
 Epictetus himself had been a slave.
 He is not the Frederick Douglass of his people, but neither is he any great booster of the slavery system.
 At the close of every year, the Roman people celebrated the Saturnalia, in honor of King Saturn, a legendary ruler in Italy with some imagined connection to the planet of the same name.
 The observance, which unfortunately generally degenerated into a drunken riot, looked back to the Golden Age believed to have existed, before there was war, before there was slavery, when people lived on acorns.
 "They established a holiday on which masters and slaves should eat together,— not as the only day for this custom, but as obligatory on that day in any case."
 (Lucius Annaeus Seneca, Letter 47).
 Masters waited upon their slaves.
 This, again, was not a practical program for abolition, but neither was it an unvarnished endorsement of the existing system.
 Everyone knew, and was reminded by the recurring Saturnalia, that life could be different.

 Even Indian Emperor Ashoka did not abolish slavery, though he did ban the slave trade, as monuments attest.
 This reform seems to have fallen by the wayside, even in the Buddhist world, although Pliny the Roman encyclopedist says of Sri Lanka (Taprobane), "In this island no slavery exists; they do not prolong their sleep to day-break, nor indeed during any part of the day; their buildings are only a moderate height from the ground; the price of corn is always the same; they have no courts of law and no litigation."
 (Pliny, Natural History, Book VI, Chapter 24).
+Nevertheless, while the great liberators of antiquity did not put an end to the institution, they did give as it were new life to the burdened and beaten-down slaves whom they did liberate.
+You've got to crawl before you can walk, and while one can wish their empathy for another's plight extended further than it did, still at least they were not like these modern cultists who have determined that empathy is a sin.
 So these blanket statements that no one prior to the modern world had any problem with slavery are doubly unfair, both to the Christian church and also to the pagans.
-Why is this the best people can do?
+Why is this the best some people can do?

 Readers interested in ancient pagan thought on slavery might find interest in reading, in place of the contemptuous Aristotle, the compassionate Stoic philosopher Seneca.
 While this is far from abolitionism, there being no impetus to outlaw slavery, neither is it quite as bad as is often assumed: